DanAbara/hello-world/README.md

-# hello-world
+# My Quick Git Reference
 Learning the ropes !!!

-Curiously seeking the truth, coding when I can, dancing whether or not I need to.

-Absolute madness.

-The following have been helful
+The following have been useful.

 ### Clone a Git Repo to a Specific tag
     # clone the repo